Chaithanya43-duggi/PROMPTLY/README.md

-# Promptly — The Grammarly for Prompts 🚀
+# Promptly — The Grammarly for Prompts

-Promptly is a real-time, AI-powered Chrome Extension designed to optimize and refine your prompts directly inside popular AI chat interfaces (ChatGPT, Claude, and Gemini).
-Think of it as **Grammarly, but tailored specifically for prompt engineering**.
+Promptly is a real-time, AI-powered Chrome extension that optimizes and refines prompts directly inside popular AI chat interfaces (ChatGPT, Claude, and Gemini).
+Think of it as **Grammarly, purpose-built for prompt engineering**.

-It highlights clarity issues, missing context, and vague constraints as you type, and lets you apply instant optimizations inline with a single click.
+It highlights clarity issues, missing context, and vague constraints as you type, and lets you apply optimizations inline with a single click.

 ---

-## 🌟 Key Features
+## Key Features

-* **Real-time In-page Highlights**: Sub-second text underlining (Red for Clarity, Blue for Context, Green for Constraints) directly on top of the text inputs of AI chats.
+- **Real-time in-page highlighting** — sub-second underlining (red for clarity, blue for context, green for constraints) directly over the text input of supported AI chat platforms.
-* **Floating Widget Pill**: Displays the current issue count and serves as an entry point for quick optimizations.
+- **Floating widget pill** — displays the current issue count and serves as a quick entry point for optimizations.
-* **Inline Optimization Cards**: Click on any marked word/phrase to view the issue explanation and accept the suggested correction.
+- **Inline optimization cards** — click any marked phrase to view an explanation and accept the suggested correction.
-* **Seamless State Synchronization**: Bypasses React and Svelte state bindings to inject fixes without breaking the host platforms' editor state.
+- **Seamless state synchronization** — updates React and Svelte-controlled text inputs without breaking the host platform's editor state.
-* **Local + AI Pipeline**: Combined rule-based parser and Gemini-powered semantic analyzer with automatic model fallback (`gemini-3.5-flash-lite` → `gemini-3.5-flash` → `gemini-2.0-flash-lite`) and rate-limit retries.
+- **Local + AI pipeline** — a rule-based parser paired with a Gemini-powered semantic analyzer, with automatic model fallback (`gemini-3.5-flash-lite` → `gemini-3.5-flash` → `gemini-2.0-flash-lite`) and built-in rate-limit retries.

 ---

-## 🏗️ Architecture
+## Architecture

 ```mermaid
 graph TD